 - You can fill out the First Hug form here

-  - Funding for these services are on a first-come first-serve basis and is limited on staff availability.
+- Funding for these services are on a first-come-first-serve basis and is limited on staff and funding availability.
 This is a one-time service.

 Our emergency hurricane relief services help families navigate the crisis following a storm.

 - Basic relief supplies (non-perishable food boxes, bottled water, hygiene items, hot meals, batteries, etc.)

 - Short-term needs (temporary shelter, motel vouchers, housing, resources, referrals, and information)

 - Long-term needs (housing, help with information and resources, counseling and case management)

 In partnership with local school districts, we offer GED classes so that our adult residents can finish high school.
 Culinary Arts Program: We teach students to prepare, cook and serve food in a personalized learning environment.
 Our culinary arts graduates are ready for jobs in the food industry.

 Family Support Center Programming

 Individual and group financial counseling with a focus on budgeting, maintaining a checking and savings account, and other fundamental principles of money management.
 Weekly and Monthly rotating programming including SIDS/Safe Baby, Project HELP Legal Clinic, St. Joseph’s Mobile Medical, Financial Budgeting and MUCH more.